 To the right of the comment, users see the top 3 emojis for that comment and how many total reactions it has received.
 This allows users to get a general idea of the way others feel about the comment and encourage them to share their feelings.

 If users click on the number of emoji reactions to drill down, they see a breakdown of all emojis and how many votes they each had including percent of the total.
 This gives users an overview of community reactions to the comment and lets commenters see who reacted to their comments.

 The big news is emoji customization!

-All emoji configurations are applicable to BOTH Article Sentiment and commenting reactions to give publishers standardized data.
+All emoji configurations apply to BOTH Article Sentiment and commenting reactions to give publishers standardized data.

 All eight emojis are the default for publishers, but you can go into the Publisher Portal to mix and match.
 Publishers need to pick at least two emojis because there is no way to disable emojis for commenting customers.
 Customization allows publishers to find the data they need about comments and article sentiment using the visuals of their choice.